ashdrey1110/Reactflix-Project-2/README.md

 ### User Stories

-We've came up with the following user stories to guide our development:
+We've come up with the following user stories to guide our development:

-1. **As a user, I want to see the top 5 trending shows.**
+1. **As a user, I want to see the top 5 trending shows on the homepage.**
    - Acceptance Criteria:
-     - Words words words.
+     - Upon landing on the homepage, the site will display the 5 top trending TV shows.

 2. **As a user, I want to view detailed information about a specific show so that I can learn more about it.**
    - Acceptance Criteria:
-     - Words words words.
+     - Clicking on a TV show's banner will navigate to a details page that displays the show's description, rating, language, premiere date, ongoing status, and genre.

-3. **As a user, I want to be able to rate a show (5-stars) I want to watch/have watched.**
+3. **As a user, I want to be able to rate a show I want to watch or have watched using a 5-star system.**
    - Acceptance Criteria:
-     - Words words words.
+     - On the details page of the TV show, users can rate the show from 1 to 5 stars.

-4. **As a user, I will want to search by id.**
+4. **As a user, I want to search for TV shows.**
    - Acceptance Criteria:
-     - Words words words.
+     - Entering a word or phrase into the search box will display all TV shows matching that search query.

-5. **As a user, I want to see a show’s title and poster**
+5. **As a user, I want to see a show's title and poster across all relevant pages.**
    - Acceptance Criteria:
-     - Words words words.
+     - On the homepage, favorites page, details page, and search results page, the title and poster of TV shows will be displayed.

-6. **As a user, I would like to make a favorites list**
+6. **As a user, I want to create a favorites list.**
    - Acceptance Criteria:
-     - Words words words.
+     - On the details page, a "favorite" button is available.
+Once clicked, the show is added to the user's favorites list, which is displayed on the homepage under a "Favorites" section.

-## Features
+## Noteable Features

-The following features have been identified as essential for our Minimum Viable Product (MVP):
+The following features were added to make our web app a Minimum Viable Product (MVP):

-1. **Home Page with Trending Shows**
+1. **Home Page with Trending Shows and Favorites**
-   - Reasoning: Words words words.

 2. **Show Details Page**
-   - Reasoning:

-3. **Favorites Functionality**
-   - Reasoning:

-4. **Search Functionality**
+3. **Search Functionality**
-   - Reasoning:

-5. **Random Show Suggestion**
+4. **Random Show Suggestion**
-   - Reasoning:

 ## Installation